jianzzha/ocp-upi-install/README.md

 # Single Node Cluster Install

-For single node cluster install, user should use the containerized installer [a relative link](sno-install-container/README.md)
+For single node cluster install, user should use [the containerized installer](sno-install-container/README.md)

 # ocp-upi-install